 These kinds of little side projects and helpful tools can become their own platforms, drawing in thousands of potential customers, which give you their contact information, and sometimes even a chance to personally help them, so you can learn even more about who you’re serving.

-The big, fat caveat to these lessons is this: these strategies only work when your actual product is something people want and need.
+The big, fat caveat to the lessons from Startup Growth Engines is this: these strategies only work when your actual product is something people want and need.
 That part you can’t look up in a book.
 You have to keep your eyes open, look around, and try to come up with your own creative solution to real problems.
 You have to be an artist, before you can become a scientist.

 When you have the right thing, or think you do, then these strategies will give you the feedback you need to learn if that’s true.
 But please, don’t abuse them to try and sell what was never meant to be sold: more of the same crap we already have enough of.

 Note: I recommend this guide as a great primer on growth hacking in general.

 What else can you learn from the blinks?

 - How Jack Dorsey found the idea for payment service Square